Winter storm blanketing parts of South with snow, ice

 In Michigan, meanwhile, snow fueled by the Great Lakes fell for a second consecutive day Thursday in the western part of the state and the Upper Peninsula, with some communities reporting remarkable amounts and bracing for even more by Friday.

-Ishpeming recorded 23 inches in one location, while many other areas in the Upper Peninsula had a foot or more, the National Weather Service said.
+Ishpeming recorded 23 inches (58 centimeters) in one location, while many other areas in the Upper Peninsula had a foot or more, the National Weather Service said.

 In North Dakota, dangerously frigid weather presented the biggest risk Thursday.
 Cold temperatures enveloping the state have pushed wind chill readings down to minus 59 degrees in Bowbells, the county seat of Burke County in northwestern North Dakota.
 Mandan was at minus 45 and Bismarck at 41 below zero, according to the National Weather Service.